mantis3de/game-export-pipeline-docs/docs/features/profiles.md

 # Validation Profiles

 A **profile** is a named bundle of validation rules — thresholds, which checks run, naming policy, collider conventions, and per-issue severity overrides — stored in an editable `profiles.json`.
-Pick one, click **Apply**, and the whole ruleset loads at once.
+Pick one and the whole ruleset (including engine and naming prefix) loads at once.

 The point: commit one `profiles.json` to your project repo and **everyone — and CI — validates identically**.